diderikvw/API-Design-Rules/sections/designRules.md

       <dt>Statement</dt>
       <dd>
          <div>
-            <p>Query keys in a [=URI=] MUST only contain letters and digits, where the first letter of each word is capitalized, except for the first letter of the entire compound word.
+            <p>Query keys in a [=URI=] MUST only contain letters and digits, where the first letter of each word is capitalized, except for the first letter (MUST NOT be a digit) of the entire compound word.
 This is also known as <a href="https://developer.mozilla.org/en-US/docs/Glossary/Camel_case">lower camelCase</a>.
 This also implies that diacritics MUST be normalized and special characters MUST be omitted.
          </div>
       </dd>
       <dt>Rationale</dt>